-In many ways, a study of politics is incomplete without a study of history – each, inevitably, informs the other.
-On this cross-disciplinary programme you gain wide-ranging knowledge, valuable analytical and research skills and an insight into the complexities of human behaviour and society from these complementary subjects.
+In many ways, a study of politics is incomplete without a study of history – each informs the other.
+On this cross-disciplinary programme you develop a broad knowledge, valuable analytical and research skills and an insight into the complexities of human behaviour and society.

 You are more than your grades